kimodolux/tail-glow/README.md

 Tail Glow is an autonomous bot that plays competitive Pokemon Random Battles on [Pokemon Showdown](https://pokemonshowdown.com) by:

 1. Connecting to Pokemon Showdown via WebSocket
-2. Processing game state through a LangGraph agent
-3. Using LLM reasoning (Ollama or Claude) to make strategic decisions
+2. Analyzing team composition on turn 1
+3. Gathering battle intelligence in parallel (damage, speed, types, effects)
+4. Retrieving relevant strategy from RAG system
+5. Analysing the above to choose a move
-4. Executing moves and switches in real-time
+6. Executing moves and switches in real-time

 ## Quick Start